grgrdvrt/CodebaseGraph/README.md

 # Requirements
-You will need to install [graphviz](http://graphviz.org/) in order to visualize the graph or export it to the format of your choice
+This tool uses [graphviz](http://graphviz.org/), you need to install it separately and make sure it is available as the `dot` command line.

 Don't forget to install the dependencies:
 ```